Thermalization and non-monotonic entanglement growth in an exactly solvable model: Entanglement entropy and mutual information in CC state

+Figure \ref{fig:CC_SA} consists of plots of $S_A(t)$ as a function of time $t$ for different values of the effective temperature.
+For a large subsystem (compare to the effective temperature), the entanglement growth is linear which is well explained by the quasiparticle picture described in \ref{sec:intro}.
+The above simple closed form expression has many interesting features.
+We enumerate these features below. \begin{enumerate} \item {\bf Stationary limit:} Taking the stationary limit $t\to\infty$ gives the entanglement entropy of A in a thermal ensemble at temperature $T=1/\beta=1/(4\kappa_2)$.

 This exactly matches the thermal value which has been calculated using CFT techniques \cite{Calabrese:2004eu}.
-It is fixed only by the temperature, the central charge of the CFT($c=1$ for dirac fermion), and `$r$' the length of the interval.
+It is fixed only by the temperature, the central charge of the CFT($c=1$ for a Dirac fermion).
+Taking the high temperature limit $\kappa_2\to 0$, we get the extensive thermal entropy formula $S_{therm}=\frac{1}{3}\frac{\pi r}{\beta}$.